ivan17039/briskula-card-game/README.md

 # Briskula Card Game

-A real-time multiplayer Serbian card game built with React.js and Socket.io, featuring both 1v1 and 2v2 game modes with traditional Briskula gameplay.
+A real-time multiplayer Croatian card game built with React.js and Socket.io, featuring both 1v1 and 2v2 game modes with traditional Briskula gameplay.

 ## 🎮 About Briskula